Florida Tour Boat Accident + Injury Lawyer

 Duck boats are amphibious vehicles that have wheels as well as propellers, allowing them to travel both on land and on water.
 Duck boats are very popular for tourists, but they are also very dangerous.
 In a somewhat recent example, a duck boat operating in another state capsized and killed 17 passengers, including small children.
 Some reports have suggested that the operator of this particular vessel was warned in 2017 about significant design flaws and passenger safety issues well before the tragic accident happened.
 These accidents and similar warnings put other duck boat operators on notice, and continuing to operate a dangerous or defective duck boat can be seriously negligent and could result in injury or death for passengers.

 As with other tour boats and ferry boats, an injured passenger can seek compensation for injuries and damages with the help of a tour boat accident attorney.
 While some injuries are caused by dangers and risks unique to duck boats, duck boats are prone to the same sorts of dangers and risks on other tour boats, including improper maintenance and poorly trained crews.
 Because duck boats travel on land as well, passengers could be injured in accidents with other vehicles or other “car accidents” that might be handled under Florida law like any other vehicle accident.
-For accidents that occur on the water, you might need the help of a Florida tour boat accident lawyer to ensure that your case is handled properly and that you get the compensation you need.
+For accidents that occur on the water, you might need the help of a Florida boat accident lawyer to ensure that your case is handled properly and that you get the compensation you need.

 Damages for Tour Boat and Duck Boat Injury Claims

 If you were injured on a tour boat or a duck boat in Florida, contact a lawyer before you accept any damages for your injuries.
 In many cases, the tour boat companies and insurance companies involved in the case will fight to make sure that they pay as little as possible for injury claims.
 These companies will often use low initial settlement offers to try to convince victims that their claim is worth very little, or they will deny that the victim has a case altogether.
-Our lawyers can help you understand what your case is truly worth and how to go about getting the compensation you deserve.
+Our maritime injury lawyers can help you understand what your case is truly worth and how to go about getting the compensation you deserve.

 Most injury cases involve a claim for damages for medical expenses, lost wages, and pain and suffering stemming from the accident.
 With serious injuries like burns or serious back and head injuries, the medical care might be ongoing, and you could suffer lost wages for years off work – or you might be unable to return to work altogether.
 This can result in very high damages.
 In addition, the pain and suffering of a serious injury might be worth substantial compensation, which is calculated separately from the damages for medical expenses.